engineerturph/diethelper/README.md

 - Meal page/ Add added recipes inside meal page
 - Recipe page/ Edit recipe attributes
 - Add more jobs if needed

+I will do later if necessary
+Wanting all nutritional values of recipe in a different page than getting with a form
+Wanting brand name of recipe if exists